-Echo cancellers, which are not externally disabled by the switch and which are located on the line side of Signalling System No. 5, 6 and 7 in international exchanges or are associated with national exchanges, should operate properly with specific in-band signalling and continuity check tones.
-This test is meant to ensure that echo cancellers will not remove or cancel a mono or bi-frequency signal transmitted in a handshaking protocol in the transmit direction either before or after receiving an identical signal (except for amplitude and phase) in the receive direction.
+Echo cancellers, which are not externally disabled by the switch and which are located on the line side of Signalling System No. 5, 6 and 7 in international exchanges or are associated with national exchanges, should minimize the impairment, if any, on specific in-band signalling and continuity check tones.
+The following tests simulate a possible network scenario where a call is terminated after an echo canceller has converged during the call, and then signalling tones are applied.
+The tests are meant to ensure that echo cancellers will not remove or cancel a mono or bi-frequency signal transmitted in a handshaking protocol in the transmit direction either before or after receiving the same signal (except for amplitude and phase) in the receive direction.
 This is intended to allow a correct transmission of specific signalling or continuity check tones without externally disabling the echo canceller.
 The NLP should be enabled.

-For an echo canceller equipped with this optional capability, the echo canceller is initially converged using CSS to any echo path with an ERL ≥ 6 dB, and an echo path delay $t_d \le \Delta$.
-For simplification, the fully converged state for an ERL of 6 dB may be chosen.
-First the CSS is removed and then the echo path is opened at R{out}.
-Then, any signal from Table 3 is applied at S{in}.
-Within 90 ms (either before or after the application of the signal at S{in}), the same signal is applied at R{in}.
-After the detection time, the level at S{out} is measured.
+For an echo canceller equipped with this optional capability, the echo canceller is initially converged using CSS to a given echo path with an ERL $\geq 6$ dB, and an echo path delay $t_d \leq \Delta$ .
+For simplification, the fully converged state may be achieved with an ERL of 6 dB.
+Then in sequence the CSS is removed, the echo path is opened at $R{out}$ , and one of the signals from Table 3 for which the echo canceller is optioned is applied at $S{in}$ .
+Within 90 ms either before or after the application of the signal at $S{in}$ , the same signal (may differ in amplitude and phase) is applied at $R{in}$ .
+After the detection time, the level at $S{out}$ is measured.